water-fountains/proximap/README.md

 Submit an issue for a feature request, architecture suggestion, or to discuss a modification you have made or would like to make.

-If you would like to contribute directly to the code, fork this repo and make a pull request.
+If you would like to contribute directly to the code:
+- fork this repo
+- checkout the `develop` branch
+- create a new branch `feature/[yourFeatureName]`
+- make your changes and test them thoroughly
+- make a pull request

 To get ideas for how to contribute, see open issues.